tianyic/only_train_once_personal_footprint/README.md

 - **Construct compressed model.** The structures corresponding to redundant ZIGs (being zero) are removed to form the compressed model.
 Due to the property of ZIGs, **the compressed model return the exact same output as the full model**, thereby **no further fine-tuning** being required.
 <p align="center"><img width="400" alt="comp_construct" src="https://user-images.githubusercontent.com/8930611/224575936-27594b36-1d1d-4daa-9f07-d125dd6e195e.png"></p>

+## More full and compressed models

+Please find more full and compressed models by OTO on [checkpoints](https://drive.google.com/drive/folders/1lZ7Wsehi0hr_g8nztbAFEJIhF8C4Q8Kp?usp=share_link).
+The full and compressed models return the exact same outputs given the same inputs.

+The dependancy graphs for ZIG partition can be found at [Dependancy Graphs](https://drive.google.com/drive/folders/1XVRUEr4cUyT6xVknLF2SsYKgXBZ0gjeD?usp=share_link)

 ## Citation